sopasoun/product_management_excercise/README.md

    c.
 Art assets and other UX needed - what we have is a draft and further refinemenets will be needed
    d.
 Content for the homepage, search results page and detail page to replace placeholder texts.
 Articles and such required.
 3. Open up a discussion on the artifacts, APIs, assets, and other elements required from both our internal team and the client stakeholder team.
+   a.
+For example, the clients may want us to call to their servers and serve up results.
+We'll need API information, etc. to complete the work.
 4. Discuss any blockers and dependencies required from both teams.
 Identify those as blockers and prioritize them accordingly.
 5. Set a timeline to address blockers and/or any additional assets needed from the client team and internal team.
 6. Break out the agenda for the next few kick-off meetings so everyone will complete their action items (if any) prior to those meetings for the week.